-Airline reward credit cards may lure you in with promises of big bonuses and double miles, but savvy consumers know to look for the fine print.
+Airline credit cards may lure you in with promises of big bonuses and double miles, but savvy consumers know to look for the fine print.
 In many cases, you might reap more benefits by trading your airline reward credit card for a cash back credit card.

 Sky-High Annual Fees on Many Airline Credit Cards